SudeepXR/Smart-Home-Security-System/README.md

 # SecureHome

+SecureHome is an **AI-powered smart home security system** designed to go beyond traditional CCTV and doorbell solutions.
+Instead of just recording footage, SecureHome actively **understands what is happening**, **interacts with visitors**, and **assists homeowners in real time** using computer vision, speech interfaces, and an AI assistant.

+The system is built as a **lightweight, distributed, multi-device architecture**, making it suitable for real-world deployment using common hardware such as webcams, microphones, speakers, and ESP-based IoT devices.

+## What SecureHome Does

+- 📹 **Live surveillance & human detection** using on-device computer vision
+- 🧠 **Face recognition** to distinguish known vs unknown visitors
+- 🎙️ **Two-way voice interaction** with visitors using Speech-to-Text (STT) and Text-to-Speech (TTS)
+- 🤖 **Local AI assistant** for intelligent responses, system control, and query handling
+- 📊 **Web dashboard** for monitoring system status, live feed, logs, and alerts
+- 📁 **Persistent visitor logging** using a lightweight SQLite database
+- 🔌 **IoT integration** (ESP8266) for doorbell input, LEDs, and physical alerts

+## Operating Modes

+SecureHome supports **three distinct operating modes**, allowing the system to adapt its behavior based on the home’s current needs:

+### 1️⃣ Normal Mode
+- Standard security monitoring
+- Detects visitors, performs face recognition, and logs activity
+- Allows manual interaction through the dashboard and AI assistant

+### 2️⃣ Child Safety Mode
+- Designed for homes with children
+- Notifies parents when the door is opened/closed with an alert when the door is opened for extended periods of time.
+- Triggers **stricter monitoring** and **faster alerts**
+- Prioritizes unknown-person detection and abnormal activity
+- Reduces reliance on manual confirmation
+- Integrates with the **ESP8266 module**

+### 3️⃣ Presence Simulator Mode
+- Used when homeowners are **away from home**
+- Integrates with the **ESP8266 module**
+- Simulates human presence by:
+  - Controlling LEDs and connected devices
+  - Responding to doorbell interactions
+- Helps deter potential intruders by making the house appear occupied

+## Why SecureHome Is Different

+Most smart security systems are **passive** — they record video and notify users.
+SecureHome is **active and intelligent**:

+- It understands **who** is at the door
+- It can **talk back** to visitors
+- It can **log, reason, and assist** instead of just streaming video
+- It is **privacy-first**, running AI and vision models locally without cloud dependency

+## System Architecture (High Level)

+SecureHome runs across **three coordinated systems**:

+1. **Frontend System**
+   - Next.js dashboard for live feed, system state, logs, and controls

+2. **Backend / AI System**
+   - Python services handling:
+     - Face recognition
+     - Speech recognition & synthesis
+     - AI assistant orchestration
+     - Database logging
+     - Security logic

+3. **CCTV / Vision System**
+   - Dedicated camera service for live video capture and detection

+An optional **ESP8266 device** acts as the physical interface for doorbell presses and alerts.

+---

 Lightweight multi-component project combining:
 - A Next.js dashboard and UI (frontend) in `code/`
 - Python on-device assistant, STT/TTS, face recognition and orchestration in `Main/` and `Face/`